StockpileLabs/awesome-solana-oss/README.md

 _Compilation of awesome open-source Solana repositories on Github!_

-This list serves a place to get a gauge of the Solana open-source ecosystem, find potential projects to contribute to, and discover code to learn from.
+This list serves as a place to get a gauge of the Solana open-source ecosystem, find potential projects to contribute to and discover code to learn from.
 Repositories on this list must have a valid license (MIT, GPL 3.0, Apache 2.0, etc..).

 | Name                   | Team / Dev                                                    | Category                              | Actively Maintained? | Link                                                             |
 | ---------------------- | ------------------------------------------------------------- | ------------------------------------- | -------------------- | ---------------------------------------------------------------- |